 To facilitate this, take sections of hair from each quadrant, one at a time, and brush a controlled but generous portion of bleach onto them.
-Simply repeat this until your hair is covered entirely and then gently massage it through the lengths to ends but not directly into the scalp.
+Simply repeat this until your hair is covered entirely, and then gently massage it through the lengths to the ends but not directly into the scalp.

-If you have very dark hair, you can get a better application by applying out from the roots first and then applying to the roots mid-application as this area is closer to the scalp where the hair is warmest.
+If you have very dark hair, you can get a better application by applying out from the roots first and then applying to the roots mid-application, as this area is closer to the scalp where the hair is warmest.
 Warmer sections will lighten quicker.

-This may not exactly be easy though, leading to more potential unevenness if done wrong, so an alternative is to wrap your hair taut and close to your scalp with cling film to retain and equalize heat through every area.
+This may not exactly be easy, though, leading to more potential unevenness if done wrong, so an alternative is to wrap your hair taut and close to your scalp with cling film to retain and equalize heat through every area.
 This will improve overall lightening and also help to keep the product moist while it processes.

 The processing time is—at maximum—the time that the manufacturer states not to exceed.
-This is based on the idea that most of the lightening reaction will be spent by this point, and that exposing the hair to alkaline conditions will just lead to increased damage and irritation without significantly more lift.
+This is based on the idea that most of the lightening reaction will be spent by this point and that exposing the hair to alkaline conditions will just lead to increased damage and irritation without significantly more lift.